-- Requires ODE to provide reimbursements to make school breakfasts and lunches free for all students eligible for a reduced-price breakfast or lunch at public, chartered nonpublic special education programs operated by county boards of developmental disabilities, and facilities offering juvenile day treatment services. - Requires public and private schools to provide a meal at no cost to a student who is eligible for a reduced-priced meal. - Increases the School Meal Programs funding line item by \$8.4 million over the biennium.
+- Requires ODE to provide reimbursements to make school breakfasts and lunches free for all students eligible for a reduced-price breakfast or lunch at public and chartered nonpublic schools that participate in the National School Breakfast or Lunch Program. - Requires public and private schools to provide a meal at no cost to a student who is eligible for a reduced-priced meal. - Increases the School Meal Programs funding line item by \$8.4 million over the biennium.